BSAY Trailblazers Award

 Nia Holston ‘14

-A graduated from the class of 2014, Nia Holston has been working as a Justice Fellow with the Equal Justice Initiative, an organization that is committed to “ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.”
+A graduated from the class of 2014, Nia Holston has previously worked as a Justice Fellow with the Equal Justice Initiative, an organization that is committed to “ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.”
 She is currently as scholar in the NYU School of Law Root-Tilden-Kern program, which is designed for students committed to public service.
+She is also the director of the Suspension Representation Project at NYU, which provides representation to NYC public school kids at their superintendent suspension hearings.
 One of main issues she advocates against is mass incarceration.
 At Yale, she served at Political Action Chair on the BSAY board and co-chair of the Ward 1 Democratic Committee in New Haven.

 Eshe Sherley ’16